Home » By Course » Side Dishes » Easy Baked Eggplant With Garlic Yogurt Sauce

 As a participant in the Amazon Services LLC Associates Program and other affiliate programs, Quick Prep Recipes may collect a share of sales or other compensation from the links on this page.
 This comes at no additional cost to you, and all the prices and availability are accurate at the time of publishing.

-Give baked eggplant a chance and it might just surprise you.
+Give baked eggplant a chance, and it might just surprise you.
 The slices turn golden and caramelized on the outside while staying soft and tender inside.
-A quick garlic yogurt sauce adds a cool, creamy finish that balances it perfectly, and the best part is it only takes about 10 minutes of hands-on prep.
+A quick garlic yogurt sauce adds a cool, creamy finish that balances it perfectly, and the best part is that it only takes about 10 minutes of hands-on prep.

 Four cooked eggplant halves with a crisscross pattern on a wooden board.

 Whenever I want something a little more fun than my usual soup or salad, this recipe hits the spot.
-Eggplant doesnโ€™t always get the attention it deserves, but once you taste it roasted like this, youโ€™ll see how amazing it can be.
-Serve it as a starter, a side, or even a lighter main with some crusty bread, and it works beautifully for meal prep since it pairs well with almost anything.
+Eggplant doesn’t always get the attention it deserves, but once you taste it roasted like this, you’ll see how amazing it can be.

 • Budget smart